Feedback linearisation of mechanical systems using data-driven models: Data-driven feedback linearisation framework

 with $Q$ being a positive scalar penalising any deviation from the reference and $R_{\Delta}$ being a positive scalar penalising the rate of change of the plant input.
-These values are typically chosen following performance specifications.
-Moreover, from (\ref{eq:yref}),
+These values are typically chosen following performance specifications. {In essence, the values of $Q$ and $R_{\Delta}$ can be tuned such that a satisfactory balance between tracking accuracy and controller aggressiveness is obtained.}

+{Minimising (\ref{eq:cost}) is a nonlinear optimisation problem that needs to be solved online, at every time step, which is not in line with the rationale of feedback linearisation that aims to simplify control design.
+Luckily, the proposed model class with output nonlinearities allows us to exploit future reference information to approximate $\Delta G_k$ as

-By replacing $\Delta G_k$ for $\Delta \widetilde{G}_k$ and substituting (\ref{eq:predict}) in (\ref{eq:cost}), the cost function $J$ becomes a quadratic and convex function of $\Delta U_k$.
-Hence, by setting the derivative of $J$ with respect to $\Delta U_k$ to zero and solving for $\Delta U_k$, the optimal input sequence that leads to the global minimum of the cost function is found to be
+If we then replace $\Delta G_k$ by $\Delta \widetilde{G}_k$ and substitute (\ref{eq:predict}) in (\ref{eq:cost}), the cost function $J$ becomes a quadratic and convex function of $\Delta U_k$ {with a closed-form solution.} Hence, by setting the derivative of $J$ with respect to $\Delta U_k$ to zero and solving for $\Delta U_k$, the optimal input sequence that leads to the global minimum of the cost function is found to be